Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a view of where you’d like be within the next year or two years?
-Failing to set achievable goals can hinder progress.
-Set clear short and long-term goals that prioritize those that will have the highest impact on your career advancement.
-To increase your satisfaction at work, ensure that these objectives align with your personal goals.
+Have you got a crystal clear vision of where you’d like to be within the next year or two years?
+If you don’t set realistic goals, it will hinder your progress.
+Set clear short and long-term goals, focusing on those that have the highest impact on your career advancement.
+To boost job satisfaction make sure that your goals are in line with your personal needs.

-Creating meaningful relationships could result in the possibility of new opportunities in your job or advancements within your current position.
-The creation of strong networks shouldn’t be limited to senior employees, as well as former and current colleagues, and also attendance at industry-related events and conferences.
+Creating meaningful relationships could lead to more opportunities for advancement and new jobs in your current position.
+The creation of strong networks shouldn’t be limited to senior employees, but also former and present colleagues, and also attending industry gatherings and events.

 - Attend professional events